enrike/mirra/readme.txt

 - The Digital Research Unit / Center for Excelence on Digital Design at the University of Huddersfield. http://www.druh.co.uk
 - Goto10 collective www.goto10.org

-Thanks to Goto10 collective www.goto10.org for thir SVN hosting and mailing list.

 Some parts of the development of Mirra were developed with the support from different institutions :
 - The Digital Research Unit at the University of Huddersfield. http://www.druh.co.uk
 - The Lansdown Center for Electronic Arts at Middlesex University who helped providing expertise and support for developing the early versions of Mirra. http://www.cea.mdx.ac.uk/